IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ### FORMS:

+•	Add error handling for the case when backend returns "Error adding application."

 •	Do testing on all 4 forms for incomlete submission.

 •	Make sure every form refreshes if user choose to fill another form.